 One day, it just clicked.

-I realized what’s important and what’s not.
+I realised what’s important and what’s not.

 I learned to care less about what other people think.